 5. Are you an introvert?
 Learn your level of “loneliness tolerance”

-On How to Cope With Being Alone, I confess that my ideas for women who are tired of feeling lonely are easier for me.
+On What to Do When You Feel Like No One Loves You, I confess that my ideas for women who are tired of feeling lonely are easier for me.
 The majority of people in the world are extroverted (people who gain energy from being with others), and will do everything possible to avoid being alone.
 In fact, I recently learned that most people would rather get electric shocks than be alone with their thoughts!

 One of the most important ways to cope with being lonely and feeling alone is to know your own personality.
 Are you an introvert or an extrovert?
 Take this quick, free little A Test for Introverted Personality Traits to find out.

 6. Allow loneliness to lead you onwards and upwards